SolomonAvraham/Eazy-Buy/README.md

 ## Features

-- **Product Catalog**: Browse and explore a wide range of electric products.
+- **Product Catalog**: Browse and explore a wide range of electrical products.

 - **Product Details**: View detailed information and customer reviews.